PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Information_Processing_Fundamentals.md

 # Interaction & Information Processing Fundamentals

-We start our dive into Human-Centered Artificial Intelligence with a general introduction to interaction design and information processing with regards to humans.
+We start our dive into Human-Centered Artificial Intelligence (HCAI) with a general introduction to interaction design and information processing with regards to humans.
 How do they interact with information and why do we interact with information in the first place?
 Then, we're going to look into a couple of design techniques after which we'll apply them on our project in preperation for upcoming datalab!

 ## 0) Learning Objectives:
 After this module you'll:
 1. Understand the Extended Mind Hypothesis;
 2. Understand the Network-Enabled Cognition Hypothesis;
 3. Know and Apply Design Thinking;
+4. Basic Human-Centered AI principles;
+5. Create a high-level design for HCAI applications;

 Table of contents:
+0. Kick-off: 0.5 hours
 1. Interaction and Information Processing Fundamentals: 1 hours
 2. Design Techniques:  1 hour
+3. Workshop - High-level design: 2 hours
+3. Introduction to Human-Centered Artificial Intelligence **Lecture**: 1.5 hours
-3. Workshop: 6 hours (or less if you're done early)
+4. Workshop: 2 hours (or less if you're done early)

 **Now, open your worklog and plan the different tasks for today there!**